There are many reasons singles and couples decide to adopt in their 40s and later. For older parent adoption, these reasons might include:

 All adoptive parents want to have a placement immediately, but older people are particularly vulnerable because they worry about being too old to be effective parents.
 But the fact is that “glitches” happen in adoption.
 Even countries with stable adoption systems change their laws, causing delays.
 Families may even need to switch to another program.
 Within the US, social workers and judges do not always operate quickly.
 Older people need to recognize that one year is NOT going to make much difference in their ability to parent effectively.

-Ensure that you are in the best possible shape for adoption travel, and that you travel as comfortably as you can.
+10.)
+Ensure that you are in the best possible shape for adoption travel and that you travel as comfortably as you can.

-It is important for older parents to be as healthy as possible before traveling and bring medications for any chronic condition that they may have.
+Older parents need to be as healthy as possible before traveling and bring medications for any chronic condition that they may have.
 They may want to insist on the best possible arrangements for their stay in the foreign country, even if that means passing up that charming inn that the locals use in favor of a big, urban hotel.
 For people traveling across time zones, it may be a good idea to take one or more rest stops in better-developed cities on the way to or from the country.